 - Where the deposit fee payment has been identified as a non-refundable deposit fee payment.

 - Students who are granted permanent resident status after the census date are required to pay international student fees for the remainder of the semester in which they are currently enrolled.

 Any student who wishes to obtain a refund on the above or any other grounds should complete the Application for Refund for commencing international students (pdf).
-If the student is not satisfied with the decision relating to the refund, an appeal should be made in writing to the Executive Director, International.
+If the student is not satisfied with the decision relating to the refund, an appeal should be made in writing to the Pro Vice-Chancellor, International.
 This agreement, and the availability of complaints and appeals processes, does not remove the right of the student to take action under Australia’s consumer protection laws.

 Refunds will be made in Australian dollars and the University reserves the right to make refunds payable in the country of origin.
 Refund payments will be refunded to the originating payment source.
 Agency fees, if applicable, will not be refunded.
 In the case of an approved transfer to another educational institution any balance of fees will be sent to that institution upon request.